jmramosr/Pro-C-for-Eclipse/README.md

 🔘 Download from https://www.eclipse.org/downloads/packages/release the package you want and install it.
 You will need the **Eclipse IDE for C/C++ Developers** version

-🔘 When you finish the installation, go to the *plugins* folder and find a file starts like this: _org.eclipse.cdt_X.Y.Z.YYYYMMDDhhmm.jar_.
+🔘 When you finish the installation, go to the *plugins* folder and find a file starts like this: _org.eclipse.cdt.core_X.Y.Z.YYYYMMDDhhmm.jar_.
 X.Y.Z stands for the version.
-Annotate it.
-(See the warnings about some versions)
+Annotate the date.

 🔘 Go here and download the release with that version, if I have it.

 🔘 If I don't have it, submit an issue.
+Submit the name of your _org.eclipse.cdt_X.Y.Z.YYYYMMDDhhmm.jar_ file, not the _org.eclipse.cdt.core_X.Y.Z.YYYYMMDDhhmm.jar_ one!

+🔘 Replace the _org.eclipse.cdt.core_X.Y.Z.YYYYMMDDhhmm.jar_ and copy the other ones.
+Backup first the _org.eclipse.cdt.core_X.Y.Z.YYYYMMDDhhmm.jar_ file if you don't feel confident.

+## How to upgrade the plugin with Eclipse CDT

+🔘 Update CDT to the release version you want.
+This step assumes you have the version **Eclipse IDE for C/C++ Developers** for your package.
+If you have been installed a previous Pro*C plugin for Eclipse in this version, restore the original _org.eclipse.cdt.core_X.Y.Z.YYYYMMDDhhmm.jar_.

+🔘 Search in your plugins folder the lastest _org.eclipse.cdt.core_X.Y.Z.YYYYMMDDhhmm.jar_.
+You will have, at least, 2 versions of the file _org.eclipse.cdt.core_X.Y.Z.YYYYMMDDhhmm.jar_.

+🔘 Search in the releases list the lastest CDT version you have and download it.

-🔘 Replace the _org.eclipse.cdt_X.Y.Z.YYYYMMDDhhmm.jar_ and copy the other ones.
-Backup first the _org.eclipse.cdt_X.Y.Z.YYYYMMDDhhmm.jar_ file if you don't feel confident.
+🔘 Replace the _org.eclipse.cdt.core_X.Y.Z.YYYYMMDDhhmm.jar_ and copy the other ones.
+Backup first the _org.eclipse.cdt.core_X.Y.Z.YYYYMMDDhhmm.jar_ file if you don't feel confident.

 ## Version List